Clearly #MakeVisionCount Optical Art for World Vision Day 2017

 Here's their simple process breakdown:

-"Recently, my partner Steve Pell and I had the opportunity to create HUGE 14.4m (47’ 2⅞”) interactive floor mural for World Sight Day as a way of focusing global attention on blindness and vision impairment.
-We partnered with Clearly (AKA Clearly Contacts) to create this optical illusion in the Woodward's building here in Vancouver, British Columbia.
-The artwork itself was masterfully printed and installed by East Van Vinyl.
+We had the opportunity to create HUGE 14.4m (47’ 2⅞”) interactive floor mural for World Sight Day as a way of focusing global attention on blindness and vision impairment.
+We partnered with Clearly (AKA Clearly Contacts) to create this optical illusion in the Woodward's building in Vancouver, British Columbia.
+The large, complex artwork, which was created using a combination of Adobe Photoshop, and Adobe Illustrator, was itself masterfully printed and installed by East Van Vinyl.
+It was a major challenge because the art is printed as long strips, so East Van Vinyl had to ensure that the intricate linework aligned across the entire space while laying down each row, not an easy thing to do with such precision.

-I’ve added a few images here to share our process which shows you the basic grid construction and colour which Steve creates as well as the detailed line work that I, Sandy, add while using Steve's grid system as the basis for my strokes."
+We’ve added a few images here to share our process which shows you the basic grid construction and colour which Steve creates as well as the detailed line work that Sandy illustrates, using Steve's grid system as the basis for the linework.